BLCM/BLCMods/Borderlands 2 mods/Astor/Skin Pack/Moxxi Signature Classic Collection/ReadMe.md

-## Moxxi Signature Classic Skin Pack
+## Moxxi Signature Classic Collection

 Did you ever noticed that only the half from the Moxxi gears have almost* a nice Moxxi Signature Classic skin?